Search

 Computer Vision for crowd detection in public places – built on Viso Suite

-Unofficial YOLO versions
+Unofficial YOLO Versions

 There were some controversies in the computer vision community whenever other researchers and companies published their models as YOLO versions.
 A popular example is YOLOv5 which was created by the company Ultralytics.
 It’s similar to YOLOv4 but uses a different framework, PyTorch, instead of DarkNet.
 However, the creator of YOLOv4, Alexey Bochkovskiy, provided benchmarks comparing YOLOv4 vs. YOLOv5, showing that v4 is equal or better.